slwang-ustc/FL_PS_MPI_client_selection/README.md

 ## News
 An important bug was fixed on June 3, 2023, Please download the latest version.

-The third non-iid data partition method is added in the server_main.py.
+The third non-iid data partition method is added in the server_main.py on June 16, 2023.